kjoinmark/Platformer/README.md

 # Platformer
-My project on OOP course 2019
+My project on OOP course in NSU

+Autumn 2019

 This game is about girl that travel with portals across underground to collect diamonds.
 Her goal is to alive and collect as many diamonds as she can.